janpeuker/awesome-tech-roles/README.md

 * [SAP Solution Blog](https://blogs.sap.com/2014/05/25/from-developer-to-solution-architect-essential-skills-for-climbing-the-it-professional-ladder/) - (for comparision) Explaining Solution Architects for ISV / SaaS solution providers, focused on long-term system design while customers and consultants customize their product
 * [Solution Architect — Who Am I?](https://osapishchuk.medium.com/solution-architect-who-am-i-bb54a9451a10) - Solution Archicture is a term used very differently in industry (Enterprise Architecture), Services Delivery / Professional Services / System Integration (Project Scoping / Planning) and SaaS / Consumption business / pay-as-you-go - this explains the latter and explains the career path
 * [Solution Architect in SAFe](https://www.scaledagileframework.com/solution-architect-engineering/) - Written from an enterprise point of view (SAFe) but creating, defining and communicating a shared technical and architectural vision also applies to the pre-commit stage of a customer "solution" aka "project"
+* [Why is it great to be a Consultant](https://zwischenzugs.com/2022/01/17/why-its-great-to-be-a-consultant/) - (for comparison) often solution architecture is performed as review by external consultants - here are some advantages of this approach

 #### Office of the CTO (OCTO)